kobezzza/Escaper/README.md

 '/*$'
 ```

-Parameters can be specified as an array (escapes only explicitly specified sequences)
+The parameters can be specified as an array (escapes only explicitly specified sequences)
 or like an object (disables/excludes by a literal or a group).
 Also, if you set the parameter value as `-1`,
 then all found sequences will be removed from the string.